transcom/mymove-docs/docs/backend/guides/how-to-add-an-event-trigger.md

+---
+sidebar_position: 14
+---

 ## Overview

 Events are triggered when objects in the db are created, updated or deleted in endpoints.

 We trigger events so we can perform other actions that were not specifically requested by the handler, sort of like side effects.

 The primary use case is to send a webhook notification to Prime, if the event is of interest to Prime.

 For more details, see the [Webhooks for Milmove Design Doc](https://docs.google.com/document/d/1tq2jWvuLXEv30Bab2S-nSj9V1bAzLrPk7DZo3xLX9-o/edit#heading=h.5x0d5h95i329).